 |Number of titles||40,000+||30,000+||3,000+||25,000+||50,000+||50,000|

 |Free trial length||None||7 days||7 days||7 days||None||7 days|

-Finding the right live TV streaming service for cord cutting
+How to choose the right live TV streaming service for you

 Searching for that special live TV streaming service needn’t be difficult.
 Know what you want, and you’re halfway there.
 Consider which channels you need to have access to and which ones you can do without.
 Next, turn to DVR storage.
 Do you need hundreds of hours to store tons of episodes?
 Or can you make do with less?